-- We will tailor your treatment to your family vision and help you to identify and work with the donor or carrier of your choice.
+- We will tailor your treatment to your family’s vision and help you to identify and work with the donor or carrier of your choice.

 - We offer the ability to work with fresh or frozen donor eggs.
-We have available donors and are also happy to work with a known donor, a donor from an agency of your choice or with frozen donor eggs from an affiliated egg bank.
+We have available donors and are also happy to work with a known donor, a donor from an agency of your choice, or frozen donor eggs from an affiliated egg bank.

-- We offer the ability to work with a known or anonymous sperm donors.
-The sperm banks we work have been evaluated by our laboratory team to verify quality and customer service.
+- We offer the ability to work with known or anonymous sperm donors.
+Our laboratory team has evaluated the sperm banks we work with to verify quality and customer service.

-There are no assisted reproduction statutes for any individuals in North Carolina–which means you need a qualified and skilled reproductive law attorney to protect your rights and provide guidance and education.
-Working with a reproductive lawyer allows you to fortify legal protections yourself, your partner and your children.
+There are no assisted reproduction statutes for any individuals in North Carolina, meaning you need a qualified and skilled reproductive law attorney to protect your rights and provide guidance and education.
+Working with a reproductive lawyer allows you to fortify legal protections for yourself, your partner, and your children.

-From surrogacy contracts and gay adoption laws to birth certificate issues and dispositional control over frozen genetic material, we will connect you to skilled and experienced legal guidance ensuring your journey towards parenthood is all properly planned for, protected and managed.
+From surrogacy contracts and gay adoption laws to birth certificate issues and dispositional control over frozen genetic material, we will connect you to skilled and experienced legal guidance ensuring your journey toward parenthood is all properly planned for, protected, and managed.

 No matter where you are in planning your family, we welcome you to the Atlantic family and look forward to helping you achieve your goals.